Sjord/jwtcrack/README.md

-Crack a HS256-signed JWT.
+Crack a HS256, HS384 or HS512-signed JWT.
 You need `PyJWT` for these scripts:

     pip install PyJWT